“Blessed is He who comes in the name of the Lord!” Psalm 118:26

 It was a seemingly happy scene.
 But as He drew closer to Jerusalem’s gates, Jesus stopped to weep.

 Why was Jesus weeping?
 Wasn’t this supposed to be a happy moment?
-Just a short time ago, the people were waving at Him like He was in the Macy’s Thanksgiving Day Parade, and He was smiling too.
-But now, Jesus was crying.
+Just a short time ago, He was smiling broadly as the people madly waved at Him like He was in a parade.
+But now, He was crying.